A7med23/obsidian-sync/Minecraft/ATM9.md

 - [ ] Make angel wand with infinity wand
 - [ ] Build the mob farm for apotheosis gear in the end

+- [ ] get to twilight forest, set up a manual killing farm till u get the twilight gem.
+- [ ] Use that tk get the goblin to automate the gem dust thing
 ## beginner gear guide and progression

 * you can put a normal stone tools in crafting to turn them into silent gear then replace their parts